 - Is there enough closet and storage space?

-- Is there a laundry room to wash clothes?
+- Does the property have a laundry room to wash clothes?

 - Is there a mudroom or entryway big enough to corral everyone’s belongings?